imskojs/StudyNotes/README.md

 Variable names cannot contain `.` however they can contain `-` and `$` anywhere.
 Number cannot be the first letter of the variable name.

 Side-effect: A statement that affects the world.
-It could be trivial thisngs like displaying something on the screen(Now I understand why we print "Hellow World"), or it could change the internal state of the machine in a way that will affect the statement that come after it.
+It could be trivial thisngs like displaying something on the screen(Now I understand why we print "Hello World"), or it could change the internal state of the machine in a way that will affect the statement that come after it.
 These changes are called side effects.
 On the contrary following are the statement but are not side-effects;
 ```
 	1;
 	!false;